Lobbying: United States

 A study from the Kellogg School of Management found that political donations by corporations do not increase shareholder value.
+The authors posit a few reasons that firms continue giving despite little returns, including signaling firm values to investors and consumption value for individual managers.

 Wall Street spent a record $2 billion trying to influence the 2016 United States presidential election.

 Foreign lobbying

 Foreign-funded lobbying efforts include those of Israel, Saudi Arabia, Turkey, Egypt, Pakistan, and China lobbies.
 In 2010 alone, foreign governments spent approximately $460 million on lobbying members of Congress and government officials.

 In the US, lobbying for foreign governments is not illegal, but it requires registering as a foreign agent with the Justice Department under the Foreign Agents Registration Act (FARA).
-Another condition is to not represent the countries with poor human rights records or that have strained relations with the US.
+Unofficially, according to Politico, 'many lobbyists try to avoid representing countries that have tense relationships with Washington or troubled human rights records'.
 Between 2015 and 2017, around 145 registered lobbyists were paid $18 million by Saudi Arabia to influence the U.S. government.

 In January 2017, an order by Donald Trump led to a lifetime ban on administration officials from lobbying for foreign governments and a five-year ban on other forms of lobbying.
 However, the rule was revoked by Trump right before the end of his presidency.
-A number of Trump allies were found guilty to lobbying on behalf of foreign governments during the 2016 US elections, including Paul Manafort and Elliott Broidy.
-A longtime Trump ally Thomas Barrack was arrested in July 2021 for illegally lobbying the Trump administration on behalf of the United Arab Emirates.
-In May 2022, the indictment was updated, stating that Barrack received millions of dollars from the UAE to boost Trump's agenda and get advantage from his presidency.
-Barrack was found not guilty on all charges in November 2022.
+A number of Trump allies were found guilty of lobbying on behalf of foreign governments during the 2016 US elections, including Paul Manafort; Elliott Broidy pleaded guilty in October 2020 to failing to register as a lobbyist for a foreign individual.
+On January 19, 2021, President Trump granted Mr. Broidy a full and unconditional pardon.